shivprab384/Photography-Gallery/README.md

 Whether you're a fellow traveler, a photography enthusiast, or simply someone curious about new places, I hope this project brings value and sparks your curiosity.

 When you open the website, click on each location to see it through my eyes.
-Some photos have a short description on the back of the image, which you can view by clicking each photo card!
+Some photos in each individual gallery have a short description on the back of the image, which you can view by clicking each photo card!